phantasma-io-archive/Spook/Docs/README.md

 ***

 #### getBlockByHash
-Returns information about a block by hash or `error` if given hash is invalid or is not found.
+Returns information about a block by hash.

 ##### Parameters

-1. `DATA`, 33 bytes - hash of given block
+1. `DATA`, 33 bytes - hash of a block
 ```js
 params: [
    '0x4C8D0DA35EF24DAE6F5BBAC8A11597A0EAB25926A3A474A28AD87C7F7792F6F2'